 At last!
 Days are getting longer and everyone starts making plans for summer – including getting fit.

-But if your New Year’s exercise resolutions fizzled out by February, don’t worry.
+But if your New Year’s exercise resolutions fizzled out, don’t worry.
 Now is the perfect time to restart your fitness regime.

 Rethink your goals

 A classic start-of-year mistake is setting unrealistic goals – like running every morning before work when you’ve never been a morning person.
 Or a runner.

 Making them too big is another error.
 OK, maybe you want to lose three stone but it’s much easier to break that down into smaller goals, such as losing 7lbs at a time.
 Setting specific goals is also better.
 ‘I want to get fit’ is too general, but ‘I want to swim five lengths without stopping’ is more specific and more achievable.

 Think about your original fitness goals and see if you can break them down, or make them more specific.
 Then write them down, save them as a daily reminder in your phone, or share them on social media – studies show telling others about your goals means you’re more likely to achieve them.